Key InsightIndependent discovery suggests biological truth

 The structure is consistent: acknowledgment of source (divine provision, farmer's labour, animal's sacrifice, earth's gift), worthiness question (have I earned this?), intention (to use food for practice, for service), and after-eating gratitude.

 The pause creates the conditions for conscious eating.
-It marks the transition from ordinary time to meal time.
-It shifts the nervous system from doing mode to receiving mode.
-The words matter less than the pause.
+It marks the transition from the sympathetic activation of ordinary activity to the parasympathetic state required for reception.
+The nervous system shifts from doing mode : task-oriented, forward-scanning : to receiving mode, where digestion can activate.
+The specific words matter less than the pause and the breath that accompany them.

 Buddhist: Five Contemplations